Sage/carbon/docs/guides/flux.md

 However, on the last line it calls a connect function (provided by Carbon) to connect our component with our store.
 This function sets up event listeners for when the store is updated - when it detects a change in the store it will call `setState` on itself with the new data.
 It also makes the stores data available through the components state using the name we defined for the store (in this case, it is available as `this.state.userStore`).

 Through this connection, we can setup several Textboxs, the first Textbox  have a static value which taken from a prop.
-The next three Textboxes take there values from the store.
+The second Textboxes takes its value from the prop as 'firstname' prop has been set.
+The 'surname' takes it value from the Userstore.
 We can also set the `onChange` event to trigger the action we defined earlier - completing the Flux loop!

 So this User component could be set up as follows.